psanford/wormhole-william/README.md

 go get -u github.com/psanford/wormhole-william
 ```

-If you have go 1.12+ installed you can fetch/build/run with a single command:
+If you have Go 1.12+ installed you can fetch/build/run with a single command:

 ```
 GO111MODULE=on go run github.com/psanford/wormhole-william receive